kaival1524/a99-final-project-group-02/README.md

 ## Install and Run

 1. Clone this repository and run `npm install` to install all dependencies needed to run this API.
 2. Run `npm start` to start the server on port 5000.
-Run `npm start --port ` followed by a port number to set a custom port.
+Run `node index.js --port` followed by a port number to set a custom port.
 3. Once started, the terminal will print "Server listening on port", followed by the port you specified.
 Navigate to localhost:port_number  in your browser.

 ## Team Roles